 The Institute of the Sisters of Service of Canada

 Under the motto of “I Have Come to Serve,” the Sisters of Service broke new ground as a non-traditional community of Roman Catholic women.
 Established in 1922 to serve rural Canada west of the Ontario border, the 125 permanent members encountered opposition and skepticism.
-Instead of convents, they lived in modest accommodation, dressed in a simple grey uniform and a hat and kept their names.
-As teachers, nurses and social workers, they provided a social safety net for immigrant women and families before and after the First World War.
+Instead of convents, they lived in modest accommodations, dressed in a simple grey uniform and a hat and kept their names.
+As teachers, nurses, and social workers, they provided a social safety net for immigrant women and families before and after the First World War.

 The first rural mission was opened in Camp Morton (1924-1988) by two teachers and a district nurse and was followed in Manitoba by a women’s hostel (1926-1979) in Winnipeg and a teaching mission (1971-1979) in Churchill.

-The doors of a hostel for immigrant women were opened in April 1926 at 62 Hargrave Street in Winnipeg, assisted by the Winnipeg branch of the Catholic Women League.
-Sisters welcomed at railway stations, provided home-like accommodation, support and care in collaboration with government and other social agencies.
+The doors of a hostel for immigrant women opened in April 1926 at 62 Hargrave Street in Winnipeg, assisted by the Winnipeg branch of the Catholic Women's League.
+Sisters welcomed at railway stations, provided home-like accommodation, support, and care in collaboration with the government and other social agencies.
 As superior (1932-1945), Sister Eva Chartrand, who had owned a millinery shop, introduced a practical training course for the women entering domestic service.
 Sister Chartrand placed 220 young women in properly paid positions while 143 attended the in-residence cooking classes.
 In 1973, the Winnipeg YMCA assumed the management of Hargrave House with Sister Agnes Sheehan, a social worker at a Child Guidance Clinic (1968-1973), as director.
 The project was the first Canadian partnership of the YWCA and a Catholic religious community.
 Sister Marilyn MacDonald, a social worker caring for Indigenous children, worked for the Winnipeg Children’s Aid Society (1971-1973) in the field unit, located in the Indian and Metis Friendship Centre.

-In Churchill, Sisters Patsy Flynn and Marilyn Gillespie taught at Duke of Marlborough school while Sister Anita Hartman taught at Hearne Hall school (1971-1972) before embarking on her heartfelt calling of teaching music.
+In Churchill, Sisters Patsy Flynn and Marilyn Gillespie taught at Duke of Marlborough School while Sister Anita Hartman taught at Hearne Hall School (1971-1972) before embarking on her heartfelt calling of teaching music.